A Cartan type identity for isoparametric hypersurfaces in symmetric spaces: Introduction

 In Section 2, we recall basic notions.
-In Section 3, we prove Theorem A. In Section 4, we define the mean curvature of a proper anti-Kaehlerian Fredholm submanifold and prepare a lemma to prove Theorem B. In Section 5, we prove Theorems B, C and D.
+In Section 3, we prove Theorem A. In Section 4, we define the mean curvature of a proper anti-Kaehlerian Fredholm submanifold and prepare a lemma to prove Theorem B. In Section 5, we prove Theorems B and C.